BIOCORE 181 — BECOMING A SCIENTIST: DOING BIOLOGY RESEARCH

 BIOCORE 382 — EVOLUTION, ECOLOGY, AND GENETICS LABORATORY

-Writing-intensive course with opportunities for students to make observations and generate and test their own questions.
-Includes field trips to the Biocore Prairie and local stream, and research projects that focus on genetics and evolution.
+Writing-intensive with opportunities to make observations and generate and test questions.
+Includes ecology field trips and research projects that focus on genetics and evolution.

 BIOCORE 383 — CELLULAR BIOLOGY